 Other ideas

-There is a short list of links to other useful websites at the end.
+There is a short list of links to other useful websites at the bottom of this page.

-WARNING: If considering a renewable installation – especially solar hot water – ensure that the installer and the equipment are both approved.
-Some firms are pushing overpriced products which do not qualify for government support.
-Approved installers and equipment are listed on the Low Carbon Buildings Programme website.
+WARNING: If considering a renewable installation – especially solar hot water or electricity – ensure that both the installer and the equipment are approved.
+Some dubious firms are pushing overpriced products which do not qualify for government support.
+Approved installers and equipment are listed on the Microgeneration Certification Scheme website.

 Introduction